 Why You Should Free Up iCloud Storage

-Otherwise, your photos and videos won’t upload to iCloud and iCloud Drive.
-And you can’t also send or receive emails with your iCloud email address.
-Well, that shouldn’t be an issue since most iPhone users don’t use it as their primary email.
+Otherwise, your photos and videos won’t upload to iCloud and iCloud Drive, and you can’t send or receive emails with your iCloud email address.
+That shouldn’t be an issue since most iPhone users don’t use it as their primary email.

-You can, however, choose which apps to back up to iCloud.
-That way, you have more control over your iCloud storage space.
+However, you can choose which apps to back up to iCloud, giving you more control over your iCloud storage space.

 How to Free Up iCloud Storage